 If you are a computer information systems major or minor who holds a leadership position with the Management Information Systems Association or any other IT leadership roles, you may be eligible for these awards.
 You can be nominated by faculty, students, administrators, employers, community leaders, etc.

 CENTER FOR INFORMATION SYSTEMS CERTIFICATION REIMBURSEMENt

 For these awards, you must be a computer information systems major or minor who has completed at least six hours in your information systems courses.
-Preference will be given if you are a member of MISA and/or have IT-related experience.

 CENTER FOR INFORMATION SYSTEMS TUITION SCHOLARSHIPS